fatchur/weekend-project/restapi/Readme.md

 # Log Analysis REST API

-A Flask-based REST API application that processes CSV log files and generates statistical reports.
-The application is containerized using Docker and can be deployed using Docker Compose.
+A Flask-based REST API application that will processes a CSV log file and generates statistical reports as a response.
+The application is containerized using Docker  and docker-compose as required.

 ## Features